About Us

 For almost fifty years EcoPest's management and staff have partnered with our clients in food processing and handling facilities.
 Working in southern and mid-Michigan, we have extensive experience in food safety and organic pest management practices.

 EcoPest is well versed in all aspects of food safety.
-We understand both the regulatory environment and private sector standards.
-Our programs are turn-key, providing your Food Safety Plan with a professionally written program that has been benchmarked under NSF, AIB and all of the Global Food Safety Initiative accredited schemes.
+We understand both the regulatory environment and private sector certification standards.
+Our programs are turn-key, providing your Food Safety Plan with a professionally written program that has been benchmarked under NSF, AIB International and all of the Global Food Safety Initiative accredited schemes.

 Contact us today for a consultation or a reference from one of our many long-standing clients.